holochain/docs-pages/src/concepts/6_modifying_and_deleting_data.md

 ## Handling privacy concerns and storage constraints

 This can break users' expectations.
-When a user asks a central service to delete information they'd rather people not know about, they trust the service to be able to wipe it out completely---or at least stop displaying it.
-But when all data is public, nothing can truly be deleted.
+When you asks a central service to delete information you'd rather people not know about, you trust the service to wipe it out completely---or at least stop displaying it.
+But when your data is shared publicly, you can't control what other people do with it.

 In reality, this is true of anything you put on the internet.
-Even when a central database permanently deletes information, it can live on in caches, screenshots, public archives, reading-list apps, and people's minds.
+Even when a central database permanently deletes information, it can live on in caches, backups, screenshots, public archives, reading-list apps, and people's minds.

-But because all public data is immutable on Holochain, here are some general guidelines for protecting user privacy:
+Holochain is a little different because it's explicit about data immutability.
+Here are some guidelines for wielding this tool wisely:

 * Be choosy about what the DNA returns to the UI.
 Your zome functions serve as a membrane around DHT data and can avoid retrieving entries that are marked obsolete.
 * Design your UI to communicate the permanence of information that users publish, so they can make responsible decisions.